Natsoulas/LEO-Satellite/README.md

 Featuring Attitude Control, Orbit Control/station-keeping, and optimization for RCS thruster usage.

 (Currently In Development), (I expect to be finished by the new year) (life got in the way)

-Calendar progress goals:

-  -by Dec 15 fully setup attitude portion of sim (does not include testing)

-  -by Dec 17 have orbit controller/stationkeeping controller setup

-  -by December 1st be in tuning phase

-  -finish by Jan 23 the absolute latest

-  [break until after thanksgiving break]

   During holiday break: